 When you are talking about the traditional cowboy hat design, this one immediately comes to mind.
 The cattleman crease cowboy hat is a classic and popular cowboy hat style.

 The name comes from the "cattleman's crease" that forms the centerpiece of this particular hat.
-This crease is designed to prevent a cowboy's hat from coming off they are riding a horse.
+This crease is designed to prevent a cowboy's hat from coming off as they are riding a horse.
 Since it has a high crown, there is more space to pull the hat over the head, keeping it more secure.

+It has a crease down the middle of a high crown, with two more on each side.
+It also has a large brim to keep the sun out of the wearer's eyes.
 This feature was essential in the days of the cowboy.
 After all, they had to face intense winds coming off the land around them and definitely wouldn't want to lose their hat while riding a horse.

 1b.
 Gus